 The implementation of the first modules are expected by the end of 2020.

-This online course is open to anyone, although it is designed for individuals with a prior interest in rare diseases, diagnostic research, biology, especially postgraduate students and medical students.
+Target audience: This online course is open to anyone, although it is designed for individuals with a prior interest in rare diseases, diagnostic research, biology, especially postgraduate students and medical students.
 Also, it is meant to be used by patient advocacy representatives and advocates, health professionals who want to deepen their knowledge in rare diseases diagnostic research.

 NEW NEEDS IN TRAINING